Accessibility is a right. Here's how I helped eight organizations jumpstart their accessibility initiatives:

 Voice control of the CMS became so efficient that other employees opted to try Dragon.

 “Thank you Alan for your continued good work on the voice commands.
 Our Case Management System is one of the few such systems in the OPS where voice activated software actually works.”

 - Jorma Halonen, Director (retired), Office of the Worker Adviser.

 An employee who operated a computer with one hand required 60 to 70 minutes to complete a complex, multi-step process.

-We developed several macros tailored for her needs and taught her alternative computer access techniques.
+I developed several macros tailored for her needs and taught her alternative computer access techniques.